Free-range Poultry On Half A Hectare

 By Christopher Long

-X X The first priority is to ensure that the building is secure against foxes and other predators (see below) and secondly, to reduce problems with vermin, to avoid whenever possible storing food or giving it to chickens where they live.
+The first priority is to ensure that the building is secure against foxes and other predators (see below).
+Secondly, in order to reduce problems with vermin, it's best to avoid whenever possible storing food or feeding food to chickens where they live the ideal place being anywhere that your cat can patrol regularly.

-5. X MORE SPACE, LESS MESS: One of the objections to keeping poultry is the mess that birds can create.
+MORE SPACE, LESS MESS: One of the objections to keeping poultry is the mess that birds can create (ducks in particular).
 However, this is only true if the birds have a restricted area in which to live.
-We have found that up to 15 or 20 birds with free-range access to about half a hectare of land leave virtually no trace behind them apart from the odd feather or two.
+We have found that up to 15 or 20 birds with free-range access to about half a hectare of land leave virtually no trace behind them, apart from the odd feather or two.
 But not everyone has access to so much land.
 Nevertheless, it seems to be true that there is less mess if one can achieve a good balance between numbers and free-range space.

-6. X ELECTRIC FENCES: Although feathers seem to insulate poultry from electric currents to some extent, it also seems that chickens, ducks, geese and guinea-fowl all have a healthy respect for a 10,000 volt electric fence.
-Our fences were set up to keep our sheep within bounds, but they work just as well for poultry.
+ELECTRIC FENCES: Although feathers seem to insulate poultry from electric currents to some extent, it also seems that chickens, ducks, geese and guinea-fowl all have a healthy respect for a 10,000 volt electric fence.
+Our fences were set up to keep our sheep within bounds, but they work just as well for poultry and they're very efficient at discouraging foxes too.
 Each fence consists of three strands, about 20cm apart, starting about 10-15cm from the ground.
 It is particularly important to keep ducks in their place.
 Ducks seem to head downhill whenever possible, probably because instinctively (and quite correctly) they know that if you go far enough down any hill you're likely to find a stream or a pond.
-The problem is that, unlike wild mallard, domesticated ducks can no longer fly and so easily fall prey to foxes, polecats and even birds of prey.
-Furthermore, they often stay out too late and forget how to find their way home.
+The problem is that, unlike wild ducks, e.g. mallard, domesticated ducks can no longer fly and so easily fall prey to foxes, polecats and even birds of prey.
+Furthermore, they usually stay out too late and can forget how to find their way home.
 Many an ex-duck went wandering downhill for a swim...

-7. XMONSIEUR FOX: No one appreciates the meaning of security better than someone who has discovered what a fox can do.
-The mutilated corpses of an entire hen house littering the ground, some still half alive and feebly flapping their wings, is a heart-breaking sight.
+MONSIEUR FOX: No one appreciates the meaning of security better than someone who has discovered what a fox can do.
+The mutilated corpses of an entire hen house littering the ground, some still feebly flapping about in a moribund fashion, is a heart-breaking sight.
 You should assume that if Mr Fox cannot get through your fence, he will try climbing in over the top or tunneling through underneath.
 We have a wooden chicken shed door which is visited by a fox almost every night.
 Each night he scratches a little at the foot of the door and every year the small hole he is creating gets just a little bigger.
 It may not get big enough in his own lifetime but the investment in effort will probably pay off for his son or grandson.
 Foxes are intelligent, crafty and capable of strategic thinking, as any experienced huntsman will tell you.

-8. X MADAME FOUINE: Meanwhile, here in Normandy, we have another canny predator, the fouine (the european Beach Marten: Martes foina) whose nearest relative in the UK is the Pine Marten.
-Fouines are great stealers of eggs and killers of poultry.
-They have a nasty habit of going for the head, sucking the blood and leaving the carcass which they usually find too heavy to move.
-This nocturnal killer has learnt to live in proximity to man because man provides so many opportunities for the fouine.
-They often climb trees to get access to attics or hay lofts in rural properties where they eat what they've caught and sleep it off.
+MADAME FOUINE: Meanwhile, here in Normandy, we have another canny predator, the fouine (the european Beach Marten: Martes foina) whose nearest relative in the UK is the Pine Marten.
+The fouine is a great stealer of eggs and killer of poultry.
+It has a nasty habit of going for the head, sucking the blood and leaving behind the carcass which they usually find too heavy to move.
+This nocturnal killer has learnt to live in proximity to man because man provides so many 'good' opportunities.
+It will often climb trees to get access to attics or hay lofts in rural properties where it eats or sleeps off what it has caught.
 Owing to their extreme agility they can often find small gaps into a poultry shed that are otherwise fox-proof.
 So, where there are fouines, or martens, poultry owners should be very wary.
 Fortunately there are commercially available sprays which are designed to drive off cats and dogs.
 The same odour repels the fouine too.
 The only snag is that ducks are one of the three or four species of bird with a sense of smell and it appears that they (though not chickens) may be repelled by the smell too.

 See Random early pictures of poultry at Le Bosquet